loverajoel/jstips/_posts/en/2016-05-12-make-easy-loop-on-array.md

 tip-number: 55
 tip-username: jamet-julien
 tip-username-profile: https://github.com/jamet-julien
-tip-tldr: Create an easy loop using an array
+tip-tldr: Sometimes, we need to loop endlessly over an array of items, like a carousel of images or an audio playlist.
+Here’s how to take an array and give it “looping powers”

 categories:
     - en